yasinuslu/nepjua/experimental/flake-parts/README.md

 - Modules are processed using `flake-parts-lib.importApply`
 - File paths directly map to module paths (e.g., `modules/nixos/features/hello.nix` → `nixos.features.hello`)
-- No manual imports needed
+- No manual imports needed - modules are automatically imported via the flat structure
-- Modules can expose flake outputs directly through their `flake` attribute
+- Modules can be accessed via both nested and flat structures
+- The nested structure (`flakeModules`) provides organized navigation
+- The flat structure is used for automatic importing

 ### Module Structure